laravel/docs/queues.md

 <a name="cleaning-up-after-failed-jobs"></a>
 ### Cleaning Up After Failed Jobs

 You may define a `failed` method directly on your job class, allowing you to perform job specific clean-up when a failure occurs.
 This is the perfect location to send an alert to your users or revert any actions performed by the job.
-The `Exception` that caused the job to fail will be passed to the `failed` method:
+The `Throwable` exception that caused the job to fail will be passed to the `failed` method:

     <?php